 Assigning Matches – Aim for balance in assigning foursomes.
 Pairings based simply upon order of arrival will rarely accomplish this objective.
 Balance players with different skill levels in some matches and players with equal skill levels in others.
 When you have a large group of players, to achieve balance it is sometimes necessary to have someone sit out for 60 rather than 30 minutes.
 (This will often happen when you schedule players from the first twelve to play with players from the second twelve).
 Explain your reason in advance.
 It is the polite thing to do.
 Plus, you will likely get a reminder if you forget.

 Worksheet Scheduling Tips - When you sign in players, indicate any likely early departures on the Worksheet.
 As play progresses, it can also help to enter a hash mark in the “# of sessions” column (far right of Worksheet) so you can more easily track the total court time of each player.
-Also, even with small groups, please complete the Worksheet and turn it in at Clubhouse.
+Also, even with small groups, please complete the Worksheet and turn it in at the Club House.
 The Tennis Committee will use these attendance stats for its planning.

 Playing Coordinators are OK - Coordinators can also play.
 Whether or not you choose to play will depend on the circumstances, the turnout, and your experience.
 It’s your call.